Frequently asked questions

 Category CE.
 Minimum Driving Age 18 (with Driver CPC)

 In order for a driver to take control of an articulated or draw bar type vehicle, a category CE licence is required.
 Category E represents trailer entitlement with a weight exceeding 750kg Gross Vehicle Weight.
-All drivers will need to obtain a category C licence prior to adding category E entitlement.

 Having category CE will automatically allow a driver to BE and C1E entitlements, which in effect is the ultimate licence.